-4.1.7 Encouraging natural enemies and avoid intermediate hosts reduce vectors of pathogens such as aphids or cicadas and thus reduce the likelihood of transmission of viral and bacterial diseases.
-On the other hand, care should be taken to avoid intermediate hosts of pathogens (e.g.: juniper for pear lattice rust).
+4.1.7 Encouraging natural enemies and avoid intermediate hosts

+In principle, increasing biodiversity in the ecosystem through, for example, flower strips or species-rich revegetation supports the attraction of beneficial insects.
+These beneficial parasitiods or predators can reduce vectors of pathogens such as aphids or cicadas and thus reduce the likelihood of transmission of viral and bacterial diseases.
+On the other hand, care should be taken to avoid intermediate hosts of pathogens (e.g.: juniper for european pear rust, Gymnosporangium fuscum).